bigredwill/wsimons.com/src/pages/blog/2018-09-20-the-circle-mobile-app.md

 #### Database Administration with MongoDB

 We made some naive mistakes and assumptions at the speed of MongoDB on a small, cheap Linux server.
 The NoSQL approach was the best choice because it allowed flexibility to iterate on our implementation quickly.
 I gained some great insight in to creating document (NoSql version of a table) schemas and when nesting data was appropriate.
-I tried to get fancy and use the aggregation pipeline, but it turned out that I was fitting a solution to a problem we didn't have.
+I tried to use the aggregation pipeline for calculating metrics from data, but it turned out that I was looking for a solution to a problem we didn't have.
 A fetch statement turned out to be quicker and more simple than the aggregation.
 Takeaway: KISS (keep it simple, stupid.)

 ### Conclusion

 This was the largest single project I've worked on, both in scale, longevity, and responsibility.
 I had a great time working on it, and learned a lot.
 As a student, it gave me courage to tackle larger problems.
 As a software engineer, I learned to talk to a project manager and make arguments for and against different ideas.
 I also got to touch many different technologies and piece them together into a tangible deliverable.
 It feels so great to finish and polish a legitimate product and see people interact with it.

 Working with Henry is always great.
 We have developed a repertoire and can work efficiently at breaking down problems into easily consumable steps.
-Sometimes I get too obsessed with designing before jumping into a problem.
-That's where Henry excels and has shown me how to just do it.
+We have teamed up at multiple hackathons including the Global Game Jam and the Leia 3D hackathon.